christinegnw/gnw_geo_skill_library/skill-folder/prompt_development_SKILL.md

 After the table, briefly remind the person:

 - **This set is a starting point, not a one-time artifact.** Re-run and refresh it as the category or their priorities shift — an 8-month-old prompt set drifts from what buyers are actually asking.
 - **Load this set into AirOps GEO monitoring tool and let it run.** Most tools need 5-7 days of tracking before results are meaningful — don't draw conclusions from a single pass.
-Be explicit in your reminder to the person about this item.
+Be explicit in your reminder to the person about this item, by stating the number of days usually required and pointing them to load into AirOps.
 - **Watch for patterns, not single citations.** One mention of a source isn't a trend.
 Look for a source or content type getting cited repeatedly for a given topic or angle before treating it as a real signal.
 - **Keep it fresh, not just repeated.** If a prompt set is re-run untouched every time, it stops reflecting how buyer language actually shifts — revisit topics and angles periodically rather than treating the set as permanent.